facebookincubator/TTPForge/pkg/files/README.md

 MkdirAllFS(afero.Fs, string, os.FileMode) error
 ```

 MkdirAllFS is a filesystem-agnostic version of os.MkdirAll.
-It creates a directory named path,
+It creates a directory named path, along with any necessary parents, and
-along with any necessary parents, and returns nil, or else returns an error.
+returns nil, or else returns an error.
+The permission bits perm are used
-The permission bits perm are used for all directories that MkdirAll creates.
+for all directories that MkdirAll creates.

 If path is already a directory, MkdirAll does nothing and returns nil.

-Parameters:
+**Parameters:**

 fsys: An afero.Fs object representing the file system to operate on.

-path: A string representing the path to the directory to create, including any necessary parent directories.
+path: A string representing the path to the directory to create, including
+any necessary parent directories.

-perm: An os.FileMode representing the permission bits for the created directories.
+perm: An os.FileMode representing the permission bits for the created

-Returns:
+directories.

+**Returns:**

 error: An error if the directory could not be created.

-Example:

-fsys := afero.NewOsFs()
-dirPath := "path/to/directory"
-err := MkdirAllFS(fsys, dirPath, 0755)

-if err != nil {
-log.Fatalf("failed to create directory: %v", err)
-}

 ---